TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.10.md

 ---

-And the apostles, when they were returned, declared unto him what things they had done.
-And he took them, and withdrew apart to a city called Bethsaida.
+The apostles, when they had returned, told him what things they had done.
+He took them, and withdrew apart to a deserted place of a city called Bethsaida.